Top Menu

 Powder room makeover with hexagon stenciled wall

-A new line of painter's tape was set opposite to create crisp lines on that backsplash.
+A new line of painter's tape was set opposite to create a crisp line on that backsplash.

 caulking backsplash